-With over 90% of Canadians reporting that they are following physical distancing guidelines,11 consumers are turning to the web for what they need.
+With so many people staying home, consumers are turning to the web for what they need.
 And with hundreds of millions of shopping searches on Google each day, it's crucial that retailers are connected to the customers searching for their products.
-Once customers are on your site, offering simple, easy-to-navigate web experiences will help them find the information they're looking for and improve their shopping experiences.
+To make your products discoverable, you can show them in free product listings on the Google Shopping tab in the U.S. Once customers are on your site, offering simple, easy-to-navigate web experiences will help them find the information they're looking for and improve their shopping experiences.